 & then exit the session.

-This was our tutorial on some useful MariaDB administration commands.
+This was our tutorial on some useful MariaDB commands.
 Please do leave your comments or suggestions in the comment box below.